Cuttlefish: Taxonomy

+The species listed above with an asterisk (*) are questionable and need further study to determine if they are a valid species or a synonym.
+The question mark (?) indicates questionable placement within the genus.

 Fossil record

 The earliest fossils of cuttlefish are from the end of the Cretaceous period, represented by Ceratisepia from the Late Maastrichtian Maastricht Formation of the Netherlands.
-Although the Jurassic Trachyteuthis was historically considered possibly related to cuttlefish, later studies considered to be more closely related to octopus and vampire squid.
+Although the Jurassic Trachyteuthis was historically considered possibly related to cuttlefish, later studies considered it to be more closely related to octopuses and vampire squids.